secoda/gitbook/best-practices/documentation-best-practices.md

 [secoda-api.md](../secoda-api.md "mention")

-* Use Secoda’s APIs to bulk edit the name, descriptions, and tags on your resources.
+* Use Secoda's APIs to bulk edit the name, descriptions, and tags on your resources.
 * Automatic PII detection through the API can identify resources that need to be more governed for auditing purposes
   * PII can be tagged, and automatic reporting for audits can be generated